bcgov/nr-broker/docs/README.md

 Users can search, browse objects, view a graph representation and review activities using a web application.
 Developers integrate NR Broker into workflows by sending their intentions, requesting access and recording activity using http requests.
 As such, NR broker works on private on-premise clouds, AWS, OpenShift Clouds and more.

 <img src="./images/broker_architecture.png" alt="NR Broker Lifecycle" width="900"/>

+## Deployment Specific Information

+If this documentation refers to things as 'deployment specific' then you should refer to your team's own documentation.
+Your deployment should show a link to your documentation on the homepage.

+This documentation is generic to all NR Broker installations.